-Isohyets Lines joining points of equal rainfall.
+lsohyets Lines joining points of equal rainfall.
 FSL Flood Surface Level.
 FPL Flood Planning Level FPDM Floodplain Development Manual: Guidelines for the management of flood liable land published by NSW State Government, April 2005.
 Km Kilometre.
-(1 km distance = 1,000m) Μ Metre.
+(1 km distance = 1,000m) М Metre.
 M 2 Square Metre.
 M3/sec Cubic Metre per Second.
 Major/Minor Stormwater System Refer under GENERAL.
 Manning's n A measure of channel or pipe roughness.
 Minor Development Developments discharging less than 55L/S and discharging to kerb.
 Normal Depth The depth that would exist if the flow were uniform.
 NWC Natural Water Course: A small creek or channel in its natural condition.
 Orographic Pertaining to changes in relief, i.e. mountains.
 Orthophoto Aerial photograph with land contours, boundaries or reference grids added.
 Pluviograph An instrument that records rainfall collected as a function of time.
-PMF Probable Maximum Flood: Flood calculated to be the maximum ever likely to occur.
-PMP Probable Maximum Precipitation: Rainfall calculated to be the maximum ever likely to occur.
+PMF Probable Maximum Flood: Flood calculated to be the maximum ever likely to occur. РМР Probable Maximum Precipitation: Rainfall calculated to be the maximum ever likely to occur.
 Receiving Waters A river, lake or the ocean.
 RCP Reinforced Concrete Pipe.
 Run-off Stormwater running off a catchment during a storm on the catchment.
 Scour Erosion of soil in the banks or bed of a creek, typically occurring in areas of high flow velocities and turbulence.
 Siltation The filling or rising up of the bed of a watercourse or channel by deposited silt.

-Spurs Secondary ridges typically occurring at right angles to a main ridgeline, formed by stream erosion of the slopes of the main ridge.
-Stormwater Surface runoff generated from rainfall events.
-Stratigraphy Depositional sequence of deposited sand, clays rocks and other material.
-Sub-critical Flow The state of flow where the water depth is above the critical depth.
-Here, the influence of gravity forces dominates the influences of inertial forces, and flow, having a low velocity, is often described as tranquil.
-Surcharge Flow Unable to enter a culvert or exiting from a pit because of inadequate capacity.
-Supercritical Flow The state of flow where the water depth is below the critical depth, inertial forces dominate the gravitational forces, and the flow is described as rapid or shooting.
-Suitably Qualified Civil Engineer A civil engineer who is included in the National Professional Engineers Register, Australia administered by the Institution of Engineers Australia or is eligible for membership of Engineers Australia.
-Topography The natural surface features of a region.
-Transpiration Pit An excavation which has been filled with material conducive to the drainage of stormwater and which is designed to drain sideways, into the atmosphere, via a retaining medium.
-Trunk Drainage High capacity channels or networks which carry runoff from local street drainage systems to receiving waters and forms part of the major system as defined in ARR2019 Book 9.
-Urbanisation The change in land use from natural to developed state.
-Watercourse Any river, creek, stream or chain of ponds, whether artificially modified or not, in which water usually flows, either continuously or intermittently, in a defined bed or channel, but does not include a waterbody (artificial).
-Yr Year.
-Zone of Influence (ZOI) The area around an asset (both at ground level and below the ground) that may impact on an asset
+- Spurs Secondary ridges typically occurring at right angles to a main ridgeline, formed by stream erosion of the slopes of the main ridge. - Stormwater Surface runoff generated from rainfall events. - Stratigraphy Depositional sequence of deposited sand, clays rocks and other material. - Sub-critical Flow The state of flow where the water depth is above the critical depth.
+Here, the influence of gravity forces dominates the influences of inertial forces, and flow, having a low velocity, is often described as tranquil. - Surcharge Flow Unable to enter a culvert or exiting from a pit because of inadequate capacity. - SupercriticalThe state of flow where the water depth is below the critical depth, inertial forcesFlowdominate the gravitational forces, and the flow is described as rapid or shooting. - Suitably Qualified A civil engineer who is included in the National Professional Engineers Register, Civil Engineer A ustralia administered by the Institution of Engineers Australia or is eligible for membership of Engineers Australia. - Topography The natural surface features of a region. - Transpiration Pit An excavation which has been filled with material conducive to the drainage of stormwater and which is designed to drain sideways, into the atmosphere, via a retaining medium. - Trunk Drainage High capacity channels or networks which carry runoff from local street drainage systems to receiving waters and forms part of the major system as defined in ARR2019 Book 9. - Urbanisation The change in land use from natural to developed state. - Watercourse Any river, creek, stream or chain of ponds, whether artificially modified or not, in which water usually flows, either continuously or intermittently, in a defined bed or channel, but does not include a waterbody (artificial).